Fransgenre/carte/README.md

 - Clone the repository
 - Run `npm ci` to install the Node dependencies
+- In the `backend` directory, run `cargo run -- openapi ../frontend/openapi.json` to regenerate the API specs
+- In the `frontend` directory, run `npm run generate-api` to regenerate the API client
 - Run `docker compose up -d` to start a PostgreSQL server
 - Run `npm run dev` to start the development processes